twine-net/multi-memcached/README.md

 ## Configuration

-The package makes use the the existing memcached configs in `app/config/cache.php`, however with a slightly modified structure.
+The package makes use the the existing memcached configs in `app/config/cache.php`, with a slightly modified structure.

 Example:
 ```php